Tuesday, May 3, 2016

 The pizza dough recipe is enough for 2 pizzas.
 I made one with roasted tomatoes and one with pepperoni and Italian sausage.
 If you prefer to make 2 of the roasted tomato pizzas, just double the recipe below.

-One recipe Casa Pizza Dough (in my cookbook).
+One recipe Casa Pizza Dough (in my cookbook or your own).

 3 Roma tomatoes, cut in half lengthwise